Market Pulse Web

 The Double bar widgets contain:

-- The indicator bars with absolute values overlayed on top of them are split into buyers and sellers.
+- The indicator bars with absolute values overlayed on top of them, which are split into two bars: buyers and sellers.

 Circle widget